 - How many times a year you dive

-- Are you certified?
+- Are you a certified scuba diver?

 - Types of dives you have participated such as cave diving, ice diving, exploration of shipwrecks

 - Number of Dives in the past year?

 - Average underwater time for every dive?